RudolfKay/RudolfKay/README.md

 ---

-I am a programmer, specializing in C#, with interest in becoming a full-stack developer, eventually shifting into cybersecurity.
+⚡ I am a back-end Software Developer, focused on C#, with interest in becoming a full-stack developer.

+⚡ Currently I am working on integrating database structures for a Web API.

-Check out my **toolbox** below for a fuller picture of my skillset!
+⚡ Check out my **toolbox** below for a fuller picture of my skillset!

 ---